 Mullvad 1-minute review

-Now the bad news.
-If you're a streamer and want to unblock your favourite streaming service when travelling abroad, Mullvad is a bust.
+Now for the bad news.
+If you're an avid streamer and want to unblock your favorite streaming services when traveling abroad, Mullvad is a bust.
 Well, almost.
-It did unblock the odd niche service in my tests, but you can forget about unblocking Netflix, Disney+ and Amazon Prime.
+It did unblock niche services in my tests, but you can forget about accessing Netflix, Disney+, and Amazon Prime.

-Mullvad isn't an all-rounder.
-But if your core concern is privacy, and you want to open a VPN account without handing over a shred of personal data, it's tough to beat.
+Mullvad isn't an all-rounder, but if your core concern is privacy, and you want to create a VPN account without handing over a shred of personal data, it's tough to beat.

 - Authoritative DNS server audit completed by Assured AB in May 2022

-- Post-quantum safe VPN tunnels available on all WireGuard servers
+- Post-quantum-safe VPN tunnels available on desktop apps

-- Account numbers now available via Amazon (an anonymity plus)
+- Account numbers are now available via Amazon (an anonymity plus)